 P2P Compatibility - Is Torrenting Allowed?

-Torrenting is a great way to download files on the internet.
+Torrenting is a great way to share files on the internet.

-But while torrenting itself is legal, downloading copyrighted material can land you in legal trouble.
+But while downloading or streaming torrents in itself is legal, dealing with copyrighted material can land you in a whole lot of trouble.

 The problem is that it may not always be clear which content is legal and which isn’t.
 And with ISPs and copyright trolls always on the lookout, it’s advisable to use a VPN.

-Luckily, Celo VPN allows torrenting on all their servers.
+Celo VPN supports torrenting on almost all their servers.

 There are no data caps, and you can download as much as you want.

 Streaming – Does Celo VPN Work with Netflix?